prmayanksingh/Front-end_Development/javascript/DOM/real_world_questions/readme.md

 8. Create a search bar that displays live search results as users type, updating the results without requiring a full page reload.

+9. Build a character counter for a text area or input field, which updates in real time as the user types and enforces a character limit.